pd3f/pd3f.com/content/en/docs/pd3f/usage.md

 ### House Keeping

-You will see three folders:
+Docker uses three volumes:

-- `pd3f-data-uploads`: input & output files
+- `pd3f-data-uploads`: input & output files, mapped to `./data/pd3f-data-uploads/`
-- `pd3f-data-cache`: storing data so you don't have to download model files over and over again
+- `pd3f-data-cache`: internal volume, storing data so you don't have to download model files over and over again
-- `pd3f-data-to-ocr`: temporary location for PDFs to get OCRd.
+- `pd3f-data-to-ocr`: internal volume, temporary location for PDFs to get OCRd.
 Files get deleted but logs get kept.

 Results are kept for 24 hours per default.
 But no files get deleted automatically (only the results in the queue (e.g. the extracted text)).